mstocco/mariostoc.co/content/traininglog/20230507-challenge2023-7weeksout.md

 Back on the bike for the long way home, I headed up to the north end of _Elk Lake_ on the multi-use trail.

-A very large rottweiler wanted to attack me on my bike; it took all the strength of its owner to hold it back with a thick leather leash.
+A very large Rottweiler wanted to attack me on my bike; it took all the strength of its owner to hold it back with a thick leather leash.
 Why do people own animals like that?
 This was not the entertainment I was looking for when starting on this route.

 The energy I had in the pool did not translate into energy in my legs; the ride [yesterday](challenge2023-8weeksout?sat) looked after that.
-I just pedalled as comfortably as I could to _Sparton Road_, taking the _Centennial Trail_ back to town.
+I just pedalled as comfortably as I could to _Spartan Road_, taking the _Centennial Trail_ back to town.

 Solid afternoon but the top of my right foot is noticeably sore tonight.
 I hope I didn't over do it today...